Atomic-Buy/Atomic-Buy/doc/design.md

 After plaintext division, we generate cominion keys to encrypt each chunk `PTC_i` to ciphertext chunk `CTC_i`.
 For each `PTC_i`, we will derive a secret key `sk_payee_i` to encrypt this chunk by tunning the nonce of `sk_payee`. `sk_payee_i <= sk_payee` and `sk_i.nonce <= poseidon_hash(sk.nonce, i)`. ciphertext chunk i `CTC_i = Enc(sk_payee_i, PT_i).CT `.

 We define `COM_i` as the content commitment of `PTC_i`, where `COM_i =  poseidon_hash(CTC_i)`
-Then we build a merkle tree from `COM_i` with poseidon hash, generating the merkle root hash `COM`.
+Then we build a merkle tree from `COM_i` using sha256, generating the merkle root hash `COM`.

 ![](/doc/enc.png)